 “We’re a SaaS business blog.
 Not lifestyle, travel, or food,” said Rebecca.
 “Plus, they’re reaching out to websites they “find relevant,” yet again their supposed niches don’t align with what our blog publishes.
 Another sign of a canned outreach attempt.”

 To make the outreach email better, Rebecca recommends including a portfolio link, links to relevant pieces of content, and your contact information – preferably LinkedIn, and offer references as an additional layer of proof over who you are.

 “Make sure the blog you’re pitching actually covers the niches you write about,” she says.
-“You’ll never get a tech blog to respond to you wanting to write about fashion trends.”
+“You’ll never get a tech blog that talks about 3D printers, the new Onewheel XR, and the latest in computer hardware to respond to you wanting to write about fashion trends.”